shukriadams/whobrokethebuild/src/Wbtb.Extensions.LogParsing.Cpp/README.md

     -   Key: MyCppParser
         Path: Wbtb.Extensions.LogParsing.Cpp
         Config:
-        -   MaxLogSize: int (optional maximum log character length to parse.
-Logs longer than this will return "Log too long, did not parse message.")
+        -   MaxLineLength: int (optional maximum space-unbroken line length allowed in log.
+If exceeded, the log or chunk will not be parsed)
         -   SectionDelimiter: string (optional string to break large logs up to into more performant chunks)

     Jobs: